HeCorr/AutomaticLogisticChest/README.md

 Setting a option to 0 deactivates that feature.

 Changelog:

+1.1.1
+Productivity is now added in calculation for provider chests.

+1.1.0
+Changed versioning and added compatibility for Factorio 1.1

 0.7132.29867
 Bugfix for not resetting requester chests when no machine/smelter is connected